VO2 Max Testing In Australia

 What should my VO₂ Max be by age?

-Below, we’ve attached a picture of the percentiles for VO2 Max by gender and age group.
-A good VO2 Max for your age is in the high or elite categories.
+Below, we’ve attached a picture of the percentiles for VO₂ Max by gender and age group.
+A good VO₂ Max for your age is in the high or elite categories.
+VO₂ Max is expressed relative to body weight, indicating that a person's fitness level can be influenced by factors such as body fat and overall mass, making it a crucial metric for athletes and those looking to improve their physical health.

 VO2 Max performance benchmarks by age and gender